tommyrunner/tune-ui/docs/en/components/index.md

 # Component Overview

-Tune UI component library provides a rich set of components, covering common UI interaction scenarios.
-Below is a categorized navigation of all components (38 components in total).
+Tune UI component library provides a rich set of components covering common UI interaction scenarios.
+Below is the categorized navigation for all components (38 components in total).

 <style>
 .component-list {